 A practical analysis for ecommerce content managers on where AI-generated product descriptions beat human writers, where they fail, and how to build a hybrid workflow using tools like Claude and ChatGPT on Shopify.

-That economic gap matters most in three situations.
+That advantage matters most in three situations.

-High-SKU commodity catalogs
+High-volume commodity catalogs

 Description variants and localization drafts